anduenescu/OrderManagementApp/README.md

 - Optimized queries using SQL joins and aggregates
 - DTOs reduce bandwidth and improve performance
 - Static connection strings (to be moved to `appsettings.json` for production use)

 ---

-## Testing

-Unit testing (xUnit) is planned for the following:
-- `UserService` logic
-- Order placement and reporting
-- Authentication flow

-_Not yet implemented at the time of writing_

----